STORY TRAIL ARTIST ANNOUNCEMENT

 YARA + DAVINA are a British social practice duo, who make ambitious, playful, interactive public artworks that respond to site, context and audience.
 Unfailingly inventive, their participatory artworks are rooted within the everyday, using formats from popular culture; such as mini golf to jokes, to explore issues that touch on the human condition.

-SRPE is a Community Champions Regent’s Park project, produced by ODAC in partnership with Camden Council Parks and Open Spaces, Fitzrovia Youth in Action and University of the Arts Central Saint Martins through T-Factor.
+SRPE is a Community Champions Regent’s Park project, produced by ODAC in partnership with Camden Council Parks and Open Spaces, Fitzrovia Youth in Action and University of the Arts London T-Factor.
 The project is funded by HS2 via Camden Council and EU Horizon 2020 Research & Innovation Programme.

 Previous